Four Ways Technology is Changing the Workforce

 Our society, and the way we interact within it, is in a state of transformation.
 Technology, globalization, changing demographics, and new social values are reshaping interpersonal expectations.
 More frequently, leaders are asking “How do these changing expectations manifest in the workplace?”

-They’ve seen an impact on the talent landscape, a disruption in traditional business models, and radically different means of interacting with colleagues.
-To help understand how organizations are coping, Strong-Bridge Envision hosted a leadership roundtable about Technology’s Impact on the Workforce.
+Leaders have seen an impact on the talent landscape, a disruption in traditional business models, and radically different means of interacting with colleagues.
+To help understand how organizations are coping, Strong-Bridge Envision hosted a leadership roundtable about Technology’s Impact on the Workforce in Phoenix in 2017.

 Leaders from a variety of companies and industries discussed their concerns and experiences, and below are the highlights of their conversation.
 Above all, it was clear that we are in the midst of change in where, when, and how work gets done.